Peyjee-W/FanqieNovelDownloader/README.md

 ## Project Overview

 `NovelDownloader` is an application designed to download novels from a specific website.
 It provides a user-friendly interface where users can input a book ID to download the novel's content.
-The program supports pausing and resuming downloads and also offers interesting fun facts for entertainment.
+The program supports pausing and resuming downloads and offers interesting fun facts for entertainment.
+Additionally, it can display the top five countries in the Olympic gold medal rankings.

 ## Features

 *   **Download Novels**: Enter the book ID to download the novel content.
 *   **Update Book Status**: Check if the book has new chapters available.
 *   **Fun Facts**: Get random fun facts for entertainment.
+*   **Olympic Medal Rankings**: View the top five countries in the Olympic gold medal rankings.
 *   **User Agreement**: Displays a user agreement at the start.

 ## Installation